evkx/evkx.github.io/content/models/skoda/enyaq_iv/Enyaq_iV80/_index.md

 ## Drivetrain

 SKODA Enyaq iV80 has a rear-wheel drive system supported by one motor on the rear axle.
+The motor(s) used are [Induction Motors](../../../../technology/motors/asm/).

 The standard suspension has steel springs with a fixed height but an optional damping adjustment.
 The ground clearance with this suspension is 187 mm.